Crying in Wing Yip

 The newer Asian supermarkets – the ones with in-store noodle pit stops and friends-only WeChat groups for exclusive deals – are great, but for many people, myself included, stepping into older stores like Wing Yip feels like something more than a shopping trip.
 You can easily lose hours of your life amid the narrow aisles pulsing with Aaron Kwok’s Cantopop hits, fighting Asian aunties over the freshest bunches of morning glory or marvelling at the live fish tanks as if in an aquarium.

 These stores have been there for us when we need them, providing a tangible link to our past as well as an education about new ingredients that can rekindle connections to our cultural roots.
 They’re sanctuaries for people who don’t quite feel like they belong, or for those who want to top up their Asianness.
 This compilation celebrates supermarkets and shops around the UK that have fostered the country’s East and South-East Asian communities.
-Accessible, affordable, warm and welcoming, they now come with the latest stupid Buldak ramen flavour as seen on TikTok.
+Accessible, affordable, warm and welcoming, they also now come with the latest stupid Buldak ramen flavour as seen on TikTok.
 Angela Hui

 Asia Supermarket, Belfast